ono-midori/ono-midori.github.io/techs/zguide.md

 ### Pros and Cons of Pub-Sub

-ZeroMQ’s low-level patterns have their different characters.
+ZeroMQ's low-level patterns have their different characters.
 Pub-sub addresses an old messaging problem, which is multicast or group messaging.
 It has that unique mix of meticulous simplicity and brutal indifference that characterizes ZeroMQ.
-It’s worth understanding the trade-offs that pub-sub makes, how these benefit us, and how we can work around them if needed.
+It's worth understanding the trade-offs that pub-sub makes, how these benefit us, and how we can work around them if needed.

 First, PUB sends each message to “all of many”, whereas PUSH and DEALER rotate messages to “one of many”.
 You cannot simply replace PUSH with PUB or vice versa and hope that things will work.
 This bears repeating because people seem to quite often suggest doing this.

 More profoundly, pub-sub is aimed at scalability.
 This means large volumes of data, sent rapidly to many recipients.
-If you need millions of messages per second sent to thousands of points, you’ll appreciate pub-sub a lot more than if you need a few messages a second sent to a handful of recipients.
+If you need millions of messages per second sent to thousands of points, you'll appreciate pub-sub a lot more than if you need a few messages a second sent to a handful of recipients.

 To get scalability, pub-sub uses the same trick as push-pull, which is to get rid of back-chatter.
-This means that recipients don’t talk back to senders.
-There are some exceptions, e.g., SUB sockets will send subscriptions to PUB sockets, but it’s anonymous and infrequent.
+This means that recipients don't talk back to senders.
+There are some exceptions, e.g., SUB sockets will send subscriptions to PUB sockets, but it's anonymous and infrequent.

 Killing back-chatter is essential to real scalability.
-With pub-sub, it’s how the pattern can map cleanly to the PGM multicast protocol, which is handled by the network switch.
-In other words, subscribers don’t connect to the publisher at all, they connect to a multicast group on the switch, to which the publisher sends its messages.
+With pub-sub, it's how the pattern can map cleanly to the PGM multicast protocol, which is handled by the network switch.
+In other words, subscribers don't connect to the publisher at all, they connect to a multicast group on the switch, to which the publisher sends its messages.

 When we remove back-chatter, our overall message flow becomes much simpler, which lets us make simpler APIs, simpler protocols, and in general reach many more people.
 But we also remove any possibility to coordinate senders and receivers.
 What this means is:

-Publishers can’t tell when subscribers are successfully connected, both on initial connections, and on reconnections after network failures.
+Publishers can't tell when subscribers are successfully connected, both on initial connections, and on reconnections after network failures.

-Subscribers can’t tell publishers anything that would allow publishers to control the rate of messages they send.
+Subscribers can't tell publishers anything that would allow publishers to control the rate of messages they send.
 Publishers only have one setting, which is full-speed, and subscribers must either keep up or lose messages.

-Publishers can’t tell when subscribers have disappeared due to processes crashing, networks breaking, and so on.
+Publishers can't tell when subscribers have disappeared due to processes crashing, networks breaking, and so on.

 The downside is that we actually need all of these if we want to do reliable multicast.
-The ZeroMQ pub-sub pattern will lose messages arbitrarily when a subscriber is connecting, when a network failure occurs, or just if the subscriber or network can’t keep up with the publisher.
+The ZeroMQ pub-sub pattern will lose messages arbitrarily when a subscriber is connecting, when a network failure occurs, or just if the subscriber or network can't keep up with the publisher.

 The upside is that there are many use cases where almost reliable multicast is just fine.
-When we need this back-chatter, we can either switch to using ROUTER-DEALER (which I tend to do for most normal volume cases), or we can add a separate channel for synchronization (we’ll see an example of this later in this chapter).
+When we need this back-chatter, we can either switch to using ROUTER-DEALER (which I tend to do for most normal volume cases), or we can add a separate channel for synchronization (we'll see an example of this later in this chapter).

 Pub-sub is like a radio broadcast; you miss everything before you join, and then how much information you get depends on the quality of your reception.
 Surprisingly, this model is useful and widespread because it maps perfectly to real world distribution of information.
 Think of Facebook and Twitter, the BBC World Service, and the sports results.

-As we did for request-reply, let’s define reliability in terms of what can go wrong.
+As we did for request-reply, let's define reliability in terms of what can go wrong.
 Here are the classic failure cases for pub-sub:

 Subscribers join late, so they miss messages the server already sent.
 Subscribers can fetch messages too slowly, so queues build up and then overflow.